 a.
-Method – Disclosure of the method used for the additional standard scenario projection amount, either the CSMP method or the CTEPA.
+Method – Disclosure of the method used for the additional standard scenario projection amount.

 b.
-CSMP – If using the CSMP method, a summary including:
+CTEPA – A summary of the CTEPA method including:

 i.
-Disclosure (in tabular form) of all scenario reserves in the Company Standard Projection Set and the scenario reserves from Market Paths A and B from the Prescribed Standard Projection Set, as described in VM-21 Section 6.B.2.
-If available, include disclosure of all scenario reserves from the Prescribed Standard Projection Set.
+Disclosure (in tabular form) of the scenario reserves using the same method and assumptions as those used by the company to calculate CTE 70 (adjusted), as well as the corresponding scenarios reserves substituting the assumptions prescribed by Section 6.C of VM-21 or VM-22.

 ii.
-Summary of results from a cumulative decrement projection along Path A (where Path A is described in VM-21 Section 6.B.2.a), under the assumptions outlined in VM-21 Section 6.C.
-Such a cumulative decrement projection shall include, at the end of each projection year, the projected proportion (expressed as a percent of the total projected account value) of persisting contracts, as well as the allocation of projected decrements across death, full surrender, account value depletion, elective annuitization, and other benefit election.
+Summary of results from a cumulative decrement projection along the scenario whose reserve value is closest to the CTE 70 (adjusted, under the assumptions outlined in Section 6.C or VM-22 Section 6.C.
+Such a cumulative decrement projection shall include, at the end of each projection year, the projected proportion (expressed as a percent of the total projected account value) of persisting contracts as well as the allocation of projected decrements across death, full surrender, account value depletion, elective annuitization, and other benefit election.

 iii.
-Summary of results from a cumulative decrement projection, identical to (ii) above, but replacing all assumptions outlined in VM-21 Section 6.C with the corresponding assumptions used in calculating Company Amount A.
+Summary of results from a cumulative decrement projection, identical to (ii) above, but replacing all assumptions outlined in Section 6.C of VM-21 or VM-22 with the corresponding assumptions used in calculating the SR.

-iv.
-The data sources used to obtain the implied volatility term structure and spot exchange rates in effect as of the valuation date in the prescribed market paths defined in VM-21 Section 6.B.5.

 c.
-CTEPA – If using the CTEPA method, a summary including:

-i.
-Disclosure (in tabular form) of the scenario reserves using the same method and assumptions as those used by the company to calculate CTE 70 (adjusted) as outlined in VM-21 Section 9.C (or the SR following VM-21 Section 4.A.4.a for a company that does not have a future hedging strategy supporting the contracts), as well as the corresponding scenarios reserves substituting the assumptions prescribed by VM-21 Section 6.C.

-ii.
-Summary of results from a cumulative decrement projection along the scenario whose reserve value is closest to the CTE 70 (adjusted), as outlined in VM-21 Section 9.C (or the SR following VM-21 Section 4.A.4.a for a company that does not have a future hedging strategy supporting the contracts), under the assumptions outlined in VM-21 Section 6.C.
-Such a cumulative decrement projection shall include, at the end of each projection year, the projected proportion (expressed as a percent of the total projected account value) of persisting contracts as well as the allocation of projected decrements across death, full surrender, account value depletion, elective annuitization, and other benefit election.

-iii.
-Summary of results from a cumulative decrement projection, identical to (ii) above, but replacing all assumptions outlined in VM-21 Section 6.C with the corresponding assumptions used in calculating the SR.

-d.
-Model Comparison – Discussion of any differences between the cash-flow models used to determine the additional standard projection amount and those used to determine the SR, including any differences in the model validations performed and how the models were evaluated for appropriateness and applicability.
+Model Comparison – Discussion of any differences between the cash-flow models used to determine the additional standard projection amount and those used to determine the DR and SR, including any differences in the model validations performed and how the models were evaluated for appropriateness and applicability.